 Ques.
 What is the lens-maker's formula and when is it used?

 Ans.
-Lens-maker's formula: 1/f = (n minus 1)(1/R_1 minus 1/R_2), where n is the refractive index and R_1, R_2 are radii of curvature of the two lens surfaces.
+Lens-maker's formula: 1/f = (n minus 1)(1/R_1 minus 1/R_2), where n is the refractive index and R_1, R_2 are the radii of curvature of the two lens surfaces.
 Used to compute a lens's focal length from its material and geometry.
-The class 12 ray optics ncert solutions PDF includes the full derivation.
+The Class 12 ray optics NCERT solutions PDF includes the full derivation.

 Ques.
 What is total internal reflection and what are its applications?

 Ans.
-Total internal reflection occurs when light traveling from a denser to a rarer medium strikes the boundary at an angle greater than the critical angle (sin theta_c = n_rarer / n_denser); the light is completely reflected back.
+Total internal reflection occurs when light travelling from a denser to a rarer medium strikes the boundary at an angle greater than the critical angle (sin theta_c = n_rarer / n_denser); the light is completely reflected.
 Applications: optical fibres, prism-based binoculars, mirage formation.

 Ques.
 How is the magnification of a compound microscope calculated?